BetterWayElectronics/ps5-nor-tool/README.md

 ## Purchase Link ##

 If you are a commercial user, I highly suggest you buy the software here: https://betterwayelectronics.com.au/bweps4norvalidator
+Otherwise there is a cheaper alternative available at https://validate.betterwayelectronics.com.au/

 I also sell Syscon writing hardware here: https://betterwayelectronics.com.au/#hardware